X-Band EOS System > Features

 • 2m diameter radome with hydrophobic coating to minimise signal loss caused by standing water during rainfall.

-• 1.5m prime focus aluminium parabolic dish antenna.
+• 1.5m prime focus aluminium parabolic antenna.

 • Rotator/pedestal and controller (land-based and marine options).